bomberstudios/idobo/readme.md

 ## Changelog

+### 2020-09-27

+- Added a few shortcuts for daily tools

+### 2020-09-26

+- Tweaking tapping term values per key
+- Added Unicode layer for accented keys and other stuff

 ### 2020-09-09
 - Enable dynamic macros, to record login information
 - Added `e` on left thumb (on a mod tap with the Number layer).
 I've removed the form the top layer, otherwise I'll never get used to it...